-Any individual on the EI Rio distance site who is a victim of, or who observes any criminal activity, should promptly notify local police and/or a Campus Security Authority (CSA).
-A CSA is a person with significant responsibility for student and campus activities, as designated by ATSU.
-Reporting to a CSA will aid in providing timely warning notices to the campus and/or community, when appropriate.
+Any individual on ATSU's campus who is a victim of or who observes any criminal activity, should promptly notify ATSU Security.
+This will aid in providing timely warning notices to the campus and/or community, when appropriate.
 Reporting crimes will ensure inclusion in annual crime statistics.
-Suspicious or inappropriate activities, conduct which is questionable for criminal activity, or non-emergency safety concerns occurring on-campus, should also be reported.
+Suspicious or inappropriate activities, conduct which is questionable for criminal activity, or non-emergency safety concerns occurring on campus, should also be reported to ATSU Security.